 1934.
 Young adults Bonnie Parker, a waitress, and Clyde Barrow, a criminal just released from prison, are immediately attracted to what the other represents for their life when they meet by chance in West Dallas, Texas.
 Bonnie is fascinated with Clyde's criminal past, and his matter-of-factness and bravado in talking about it.
-Clyde sees in Bonnie someone sympatico to his goals in life.
-Although attracted to each other physically, a sexual relationship between the two has a few obstacles to happen.
-Regardless, they decide to join forces to embark on a life of crime, holding up whatever establishments, primarily banks, to make money and to have fun.
-They don't plan on hurting anyone physically or killing anyone despite wielding loaded guns.
+Clyde sees in Bonnie someone sympathetic to his goals.
+Although attracted to each other physically, a sexual relationship between the two has obstacles.
+They decide to join forces to embark on a life of crime, holding up whatever establishments, primarily banks, to make money and to have fun.
+They don't plan on hurting anyone or killing despite wielding loaded guns.
 They amass a small gang of willing accomplices, including C.W.
 Moss, a mechanic to fix whatever cars they steal which is important especially for their getaways, and Buck Barrow, one of Clyde's older brothers.
-The only reluctant tag-along is Buck's ...Written by
+The only reluctant tag-along is Buck's nervous wife, Blanche Barrow, a preacher's daughter....Written by

 See more »